Introduction

 This is the execution plan:

-The execution plan contains a scalar subquery, shown as Scalar Subquery, above an aggregate operator.
+The execution plan contains a scalar subquery, shown as Scalar Subquery, over an aggregate operator.

 Spanner sometimes converts scalar subqueries into another operator such as a join or cross apply, to possibly improve performance.